comperiosearch/elasticsearch-uio-demo/examples/advanced/setup-twitter-river.md

 	curl -XDELETE localhost:9200/_river/my_twitter_river/
 ```

-Don't worry this will only deletes the river not the index.
+Don't worry this will only delete the river not the index.